SeRViCE-Lab/website/README.md

     pip install hyde

-Also pdflatex (for CV to be auto-generated)
+	Also `texliveonfly` (for CV to be auto-generated)

 Generate version for local development:

     make gen

+Generate CV:

+    make CV

 Preview local version
 (this is previewable in the browser at localhost:8080 -- Kill with ctrl-C)